nagy135/rpm/README.md

 ## Getting Started

 This project exists because at work I often connect to different machines and gui interfaces and I wanted simple rofi-based solution that would get me credentials into clipboard to simply paste it there.
 In the same time I wanted to get into rust language, so i made this.
 Whole idea is to get the password safely and without typing master password constantly.
 Therefore rpm is separated into two binaries, one that runs in the background (rpd - daemon - server) that holds your password and does all the heavy lifting and client (rpc) that simply communicates with it.
-Prefered way of using this rpm is with given rofi bash script.
+Prefered way of using rpm is with given rofi bash script.

 ## Prerequisites